 How Druid indexes Hive data

-Before you can create a Druid datasource based on Hive data, you must understand how data of a Hive external table map is mapped to the column orientation and segment files of Druid.
+Before you can create a Druid data source based on Hive data, you must understand how Hive external table data maps to the column orientation and segment files of Druid.

 Mapping of a Hive external table to a Druid file